 Digital Blueprints are automatically synced with your RPA tools to provide your automation engineers with all the precise guidance and rich context they need to automate more complex, end-to-end processes at a higher quality.

 In a recent automation virtual conference, we presented how Blueprint facilitates design and delivery for higher-quality automations that maximize uptime.
-Watch the on demand webinar to see how Blueprint enables Intelligent Automation at scale to fuel your digital transformation in this live event.
+Watch the on demand webinar Watch this short video and discover how Digital Blueprints enable Intelligent Automation at scale to fuel your digital transformation.

 Image source: Gartner, Digitalization strategy for Business Transformation, https://www.gartner.com/en/information-technology/insights/digitalization